Exploring the Jerusalem Guestbook of

 The digital edition of the Ben-Gavriêls’ Jerusalem guestbook is part of the research project ‘A Fresh Look.
 Visualising Digitised German-Jewish Archives’ at the Centre for the Study of Manuscript Cultures at Universität Hamburg.
 It is based on material from the digitisation of 24 personal archives and collections of 19th and 20th century German-Jewish intellectuals, which was carried out in 2021-2022 in cooperation with the National Library of Israel.
 It also draws on the results of the accompanying research project ‘Wandering Artefacts.
 The Materialistic History of German-Jewish Archives’.

 The main objective of the project is to investigate human information seeking strategies in archival contexts that go beyond targeted, systematic searching, namely open-ended, curiosity-driven browsing based on the available visual information.
-In the digital context, appropriate and user-friendly visualisation solutions can enable and facilitate an exploratory approach and thus increase the probability of serendipitous discoveries by the metaphorical “information flaneur” (Doerk et. al. 2011).
+In the digital context, appropriate and user-friendly visualisation solutions can enable and facilitate an exploratory approach and thus increase the probability of serendipitous discoveries by the metaphorical “information flaneur” (Doerk et al. 2011).

 As an exemplary use case, the digital edition of the guestbook combines two open-source viewers, each offering a different visual experience, different interaction options and thus a different perspective on the same material.
 The canvas view is powered by VIKUS Viewer, the full-page view uses OpenSeadragon.
 The initial segmentation of the entries was done using Recogito.